Our Mission Statement

 Once again, hurricane season is upon us.
 It runs from June 1st through November 30th.
 Experts are predicting an average hurricane season.
 With that in mind, you still need to make sure you and your family are prepared in case one comes our way.

-Follow this link for information on what actions you should take when a watch or warning is issued in your area. https://www.ready.gov/hurricanes
+For information on what actions you should take when a watch or warning is issued in your area, got to Ready.gov website.

 Here are a couple of short videos from FEMA for more information.

 Groveland Fire Department recently invited the community to join them in dedicating the newest City of Groveland fire engine, with a special dedication ceremony at Fire Station 95 located in downtown Groveland.
 The ceremony gave residents an opportunity to participate with the firefighters in preparing the new Fire Engine for service, by washing it down and pushing it into the station.

 The dedication ceremony is a traditional event in the fire service known as a "Wash down", that dates back to the era when fire pumpers were horse-driven and powered by hand.
 Following a fire, the horses would be separated from the pumper and both the horses and pumper would be washed by the firefighters.
 The pumper would then be pushed back into the station ready for the next call.
 The horses could not properly back into the station with the pumper attached, so the firefighters disconnected the horses and pushed the pumper back inside the station.